Julie789/Team3Inquisitors/AudienceProfile.md

 ### Training & Education
 * B.A. in Biology - Boston University
 * Duel Masters in Marine Science and Marine Biology
 * Worked as Marine Science Instructor, Aquarist, and Assistant Program Director for the Catalina Island Marine Institute.
+(Program and Research Director, 2019)

 ### Technical Skills
 * Classification of Scallops based on breeds, Species, and other physiological characteristics.